 - whether your personal information is likely to be disclosed on our website.

-We may collect sensitive information about you, including:
+We may collect sensitive personal information about you, including:

 - racial or ethnic origin;